Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

 Those who wish may rise early for one last chance to capture the best of the morning light falling on the town of Trinidad.
 Take to the streets on your own or go with our professional guide and photography instructor.
 Trinidad holds serene parks, striking buildings, antiquated appliances and more to find with your lens.

 Then it’s off to the west again, with a drive to the Jardin Botanico Cienfuegos.
 This botanical tour de force houses over 2,000 different plant species and is one of Cuba’s largest gardens.
 American sugar baron Edward F. Atkins initially created the garden at the turn of the 20th century in the hopes of growing different strains of sugarcane.
 Atkins instead introduced foreign, neotropic trees and planted the seeds of the garden we see today.
-We meet with the garden’s staff in a People-to-People encounter, and they guide our walk through the garden and enlighten us further with the garden’s history and its international seedling heritage.
+We meet with the garden’s staff in an engaging encounter, and they guide our walk through the garden and enlighten us further with the garden’s history and its international seedling heritage.

 Later, we take a short drive to the waterfront city of Cienfuegos.
 Cienfuegos and its bay are commonly known as Perla del Sur (Pearl of the South) due to its impressive marine life and attractive atmosphere; these factors also led to its being named a UNESCO World Heritage Site.
 The city’s founding French colonists established a strong French heritage that continues to this day.